ADGEfficiency/energy-py-talk/PITCHME.md

 ---?image=/assets/humber.jpg&size=auto 100%

 Note:
+- two years ago I made the transition into data
+- three years before that I made the transition from uni into energy

 - this place was where I learnt energy engineering

 ---?image=/assets/humber_excel.png&size=auto 100%&color=#ffffff

 Note:
+- the reason i introduce this place is because of the MILP model I built to optimize this site

 - this was where I learn the power of a computer

 ---

 computation to help solve the control problem

 computation to help solve the climate problem

+---?image=/assets/climate.png&size=auto 80%&color=#ffffff

 Note: